 I learned about investing when my father introduced me to his brokerage account at a young age.
 It was through him that I learned what stocks were and grasped a general idea of how the stock market works.
-He set up a custodial account for me (as I was under the age of 18) and put my life savings in stocks, a whopping $1,000 that I had saved from birthdays and mowing lawns.
-Investing for your children is relatively easy as all you need to do is set up a brokerage or custodial account if they are under the age of 18.
-Not all parents may be knowledgeable about the stock market, however.
+He set up a custodial account for me, as I was under the age of 18.
+He then put my life savings in stocks, a whopping $1,000 that I had saved from birthdays and mowing lawns.
+Investing for your children is somewhat easy as all you need to do is set up a brokerage or custodial account if they are under the age of 18.
+Not all parents may be knowledgeable about the stock market.
 Alternatives such as real estate, offer a wider variety of investments that appeal to a broader market.

 REAL ESTATE INVESTING WITH CHILDREN